antonovxx/how-to-learn/README.md

 - iFrames
 - Файловая структура Nested
 - БЭМ

+## Description

+How-to-learn is a little project that is dedicated to solve main problems in education.

+## Features

+- You will know about the 5th useful methods of learning that was made out by Barbara Oakley.
+- Watch some interesting videos that will help you out with fight against procrastination.
+- Read a real story of Barbara Oakley.
+- Know Feynman's method: how to learn and do not forget.
+- Discover for yourself some impressive facts in numbers.
+- Get to know about the book of Salman Khan and useful education principles from Kaufman.
+- Find out some beneficial resources.

+## Tech

 For creating this project it was used some pretty simple web development technologies: